x54-studio/Hive/frontend/src/__docs__/UseCase_RBAC.md

   - Submit requests or reports relevant to their role.
 - **Use Cases:**
   1. **Profile Management:**
-     - **Description:** Users update their profile, change passwords, or modify contact information.
+     - **Description:** Users view their profile information (username, email, role).
      - **Flow:**
        - Navigate to "Profile."
-       - Update personal details and save changes.
+       - View personal details.
-       - Validate and confirm updates.
+       - Note: Profile editing is not yet implemented (requires backend endpoints).
   2. **Content Interaction:**
-     - **Description:** Users interact with public content—reading articles, posting comments, or providing feedback.
+     - **Description:** Users can view public articles and search for articles.
      - **Flow:**
-       - Browse public articles.
+       - Browse articles from the "Articles" page.
-       - Interact with content (e.g., like, comment).
-       - The system records these interactions.
+       - Search for articles using the search functionality.
+       - View article details.
+       - Note: Regular users cannot create, edit, or delete articles.

 #### Guest
 - **Scope:** Limited access for users who are not logged in.